alrappie/Hidup-Sehat-Machine-Learning/ObjectDetection/README.md

 * The latest model is in workspace > models > 03-my_model > saved_model folder
 * The latest TFlite model with metadata is in workspace > exported-models > 03-my_model_tflite > model_metadata_v2.tflite file
-* The output sample of the model is in workspace > images_outputs_sample.ipynb file
+* The output sample of the model is in workspace > images_outputs_sample.ipynb file or can be accessed [here](https://github.com/Hidup-Sehat/Hidup-Sehat-Machine-Learning/blob/main/ObjectDetection/workspace/images_outputs_samples.ipynb)
 * Label names is in workspace > annotations > labels.txt file
+* Notebook for Created Metadata can be accessed [here](https://github.com/Hidup-Sehat/Hidup-Sehat-Machine-Learning/blob/main/ObjectDetection/workspace/convert-metadata.ipynb)
-* Due to limited storage space on github, our dataset in TFrecord format is stored on Google Drive and can be accessed here.
-[Gdrive](https://drive.google.com/drive/folders/1HRpsDTKegL_IRKQDTLR39QT8o53vpziV?usp=sharing)
+* Due to limited storage space on github, our dataset in TFrecord format is stored on Google Drive and can be accessed [here](https://drive.google.com/drive/folders/1HRpsDTKegL_IRKQDTLR39QT8o53vpziV?usp=sharing).

 ## How to run the model in Notebook
-Here's a step-by-step command for run the model.
+Here's a step-by-step command for running the model.

 1. clone the github
 2. Copy the path of the latest saved_model